chaldrich24/employee-tracker/README.md

 Use 'npm start' or 'node index.js' commands to start the application then follow the prompt.

 ## Questions
-If you have any questions, contact me at .
-To see other projects I've done, view my GitHub page here: https://github.com/chaldrich24.
+If you have any questions or to see other projects I've done, view my GitHub page here: https://github.com/chaldrich24.

-## License
+## Link
-There is no license for this project.
+Link to video walkthrough of application: https://watch.screencastify.com/v/PkKf61ySVSmAKqWXAe5N